 Company Size

-If we narrow it down to SaaS businesses, you'll find that, for example, Slack offers a median salary of $117K for design roles, while in Intercom the number falls to the median $102K.
+If we narrow it down to SaaS businesses, you'll find that, for example, Slack offers an average salary of $120K for design roles, while in Intercom, the number falls to the median of $102K.

 Collaboration model